+4. Optional-Please describe:

-5. Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.
+- best practices used to improve proactive disclosures; - and any challenges your agency faces in this area.

-The PBGC is constantly reviewing and improving content on PBGC.gov.
-In FY2018, the agency made over 800 updates to PBGC.gov to help provide more information to agency customers and stakeholders.
-PBGC uses web analytics and customer surveys to determine what PBGC customers are looking for.
-The agency evaluates and updates its web design to accommodate popular actions and tasks.
-PBGC's FY2018 redesign of PBGC.gov was in many cases a direct response to feedback from web analytics and surveys.
+The PBGC is constantly reviewing and improving content on PBGC.gov by using web analytics and customer surveys to determine what PBGC customers are looking for.
+The PBGC uses this data to evaluate and update its web design to accommodate popular actions and tasks.